Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Experiments

 \subsection{Qualitative Analysis}

 In this section, we perform case studies to straightforwardly evaluate the quality of the generated counterfactual images from a human perceptual perspective.
-Due to the complexity of the BDD-OIA and ImageNet datasets, it is difficult to discern the differences between counterfactual images generated by our method and those produced by other methods through visual inspection.
-Therefore, for these two datasets, we only present the results of our method.
-For the other datasets, we compare the counterfactual images generated by our approach with those produced by the best-performing method, ACE, to demonstrate the visual superiority of our method.
+For CelebA datasets, we compare the counterfactual images generated by our approach with those produced by the best-performing method, ACE, to demonstrate the visual superiority of our method.
 As shown in Figure~\ref{fig3}, ACE introduces inexplicable color and shape distortions, as well as unintended attributes in the generated images.
-For example, in the transformation from “young” to “old,” some female samples are incorrectly rendered with dark patches on the chin—an artifact caused by the spurious correlation between beard and aging in male samples.
+For example, in the transformation from “young” to “old,” some female samples are incorrectly rendered with dark patches on the chin—an artifact caused by the spurious correlation between beard and age in male samples.
 This results in unmeaningful CEs.
 In contrast, our method effectively mitigates such artifacts by avoiding reliance on spurious cues.
-Figures~\ref{fig4} and~\ref {fig5} present the results on complicated datasets BDD-OIA and ImageNet, respectively.
-The green circles in the images highlight the necessary and human-perceptible changes made to achieve counterfactual visual explanations.
-We include the results for CelebA-HQ in Appendix B for the same reason.
-More detailed results for the other datasets are also provided in Appendix B.
+Figure~\ref{fig4} shows the results on ImageNet.
+As our method and ACE yield visually indistinguishable outputs on this dataset, we restrict the comparison to the original images and their counterfactual counterparts.
+Qualitative results for other datasets are provided in Appendix~\ref{appendix B}.